deejayy/totp-app/README.md

 # Timed one-time-password (TOTP) application

-Made with angular 12 and material.
+Made with Angular 12 and Material.

 Ready-to-use: https://totp.cv.co.hu

+Needs javascript and access to localStorage.
+Does not send any data to any server, everything is stored locally - which means, if you clear your browsing data or using in incognito, it will lose whatever tokens are added.

 ## Build yourself